Rishi Sunak ditching manifesto vow on pensions triple lock ‘should trigger election’

 “Rishi Sunak is one of many conservative chancellors that have saddled our country with more than a decade of failed economic policies that – as they say themselves – have delivered high taxes and low growth,” he said.

-“Rishi Sunak can’t tackle the cost-of-living crisis because he has fuelled the cost-of-living crisis.
+“Rishi Sunak can’t tackle the cost of living crisis because he has fuelled the cost of living crisis.

 “I don’t care that Rishi Sunak was privately educated or that he’s hugely wealthy.